How to Install and Flash a New Window

 A comprehensive guide to window installation from a Marvin Windows expert

-Back in the day, most window installations went something like this: Set, level, square, nail, spray foam, then on to the next.
-There are a few more steps these days, and not all of them have to do with preventing water from getting inside.
-Many modern window installation steps are designed to allow water out, if it ever does find a way in.
+Back in the day, most window installations went something like this: Set, level, square, nail, spray foam, rinse, repeat.
+But there are a few more steps these days, and not all of them have to do with preventing water from getting inside.
+In fact, many modern window installation steps are designed to allow water out, if it ever does find a way in.